simpl3r/send1/README.md

 ## 📖 About

-CELO Transfer Mini App is a decentralized application built for the Farcaster ecosystem that enables users to send CELO tokens directly within the Farcaster interface.
+CELO Sender is a decentralized application built for the Farcaster ecosystem that enables users to send CELO tokens directly within the Farcaster interface.
 The app features user search functionality powered by Neynar API and provides a seamless Web3 experience.

 ### ✨ Key Features